Insurance & Financial Terms

 What It Means in Practice

-Who Usually Deals With It
+Who Deals With Claims

-How It Relates to Other Terms
+How Claims Relate to Other Terms

 Common Misunderstandings